-Key Facts About Homelessness
+More Facts about Homelessness

 Sleeping Rough

-Sleeping rough on the streets of London is frightening, demoralising and isolating.
+- Sleeping rough on the streets of London is frightening, demoralising and isolating.
 Homeless people are some of the most vulnerable and socially excluded people in our society.

 Hidden Homelessness